File tab in the upper-left corner of your Word window.

 Conclusion

 Integrating interactive checkboxes into your Microsoft Word documents is a powerful way to enhance functionality for checklists, surveys, and basic forms.
-By utilizing the Developer tab and understanding the difference between Content Controls and Legacy Form Fields, you can transform static documents into dynamic tools.
+By utilising the Developer tab and understanding the difference between Content Controls and Legacy Form Fields, you can transform static documents into dynamic tools.
 As of May 2026, the Checkbox Content Control remains the most versatile and user-friendly option for most tasks.

 Actionable Takeaway: The next time you need to create a list or gather simple feedback, enable your Developer tab and insert a Checkbox Content Control to make your Word document truly interactive.